sockeon/docs/docs/examples.md

-# Examples
+# PHP WebSocket Examples & Tutorials

-This document provides comprehensive examples demonstrating the implementation of Sockeon for various real-world use cases.
-Each example is designed to showcase specific features and capabilities of the library.
+This document provides comprehensive code examples and tutorials demonstrating how to implement WebSockets in PHP for various real-world use cases.
+Each example is designed to showcase specific features and capabilities of socket programming with practical implementation steps.

 ## Basic WebSocket and HTTP Example